wwarthen/RomWBW/Source/Doc/SystemGuide.md

 bitmap contained in the buffer pointed to by HL.
 The buffer must be located in high memory and is assumed to be 8 bytes.

-At this time, the bitmap is specific to the PKD hardware.
+At this time, the bitmap is specific to the PKD hardware and will be ignored by all other hardware.
-This function is ignored by the ICM hardware.
-The Status (A) is a standard HBIOS result code.

 ### Function 0x36 -- DSKY Status LED (DSKYSTATLED)